METHODOLOGY · §M

 Refresh cadence

-- Weekly (Sundays): our generic reference prompts re-run across all models.
+- Weekly (Sundays).
+The reference council re-runs across all models.

 Model coverage

-At launch: Anthropic Claude Sonnet 4.6, OpenAI GPT-4o, Google Gemini 2.5 Pro, Perplexity Sonar Large.
-We add new models as they're released.
+At publication: Anthropic Claude Sonnet 4.6, OpenAI GPT-4o, Google Gemini 2.5 Pro, Perplexity Sonar Large, DeepSeek R1, xAI Grok.
+We add new models as they're released and retire ones that disappear.

-When an industry doesn't yet have enough customer brands tracking it (under 10 responses or 2 brands), the page shows our reference-prompt baseline only and clearly labels itself as such.
+When an industry doesn't yet have enough customer signal (fewer than 10 responses or 2 brands), we publish only the reference-council baseline and clearly label it as such.

 What we never publish